The Classic Intellivision FAQ

 4.1: Who is Richard Chang?

 Richard Chang was the head of Mattel Toys Design and Development Department.
+He was intrigued by the possibility of having Mattel produce video games in 1975.
 He hired Glenn Hightower to define the system that would later become the Mattel Intellivision.

 4.1: Who is Rick Koenig?